tecc/serry/README.md

 Strings are effectively represented as Vectors of `u8`.
 They are encoded as UTF-8.
 The only difference between using Vec<u8> and Strings is that `String` guarantees a valid UTF-8 string.

+Similar implementations are used for `OsStr`, `Path`, and their owned counterparts;
+the exact details may vary based on the operating system.

 ## Licence

 ```txt